Conflict Management: Best Practices and What to Avoid featured image

 Lack of Awareness: If you want accelerated performance, you need self-aware leaders.
 I’ve witnessed situations where managers lacked awareness of potential triggers or didn’t possess the knowledge needed for effective conflict management.
 This lack of preparation left them ill-equipped to address and resolve conflicts successfully.

-Communication Factors: Conflict resolution extends beyond mere words.
+Ignoring Communication Factors: Conflict resolution extends beyond mere words.
 Non-verbal cues such as body language and tone of voice play crucial roles in communication.
 Neglecting these factors can lead to misunderstandings and further escalation of conflicts.
 It’s essential to pay attention to the full spectrum of communication.

 Taking it Personally: Emotions can easily run high during conflicts, but as managers, we must avoid taking things personally.
 I firmly believe in focusing on the process and steps rather than internalizing conflicts.
 By staying objective and professional, we create an environment that leads to resolution.